 Strawberry Mint Mojito

-- 10 tablespoons (5 oz) of mint infused simple syrup
+- 2 tablespoons of mint infused simple syrup

 - Sliced strawberries as garnish

-- Pour 2 tablespoons of simple syrup into five 8 oz. glasses.
+- Pour simple syrup into an 8 oz. glass.

-- Add 2 sprigs of mint to each glass and use a spoon or a muddler to mash the syrup and mint together in the bottom of the glasses (I know your syrup is already infused with mint, but trust me).
+- Add mint leaves to the glass and use a spoon or a muddler to mash the syrup and mint together (I know your syrup is already infused with mint, but trust me).